Tips & Tricks

 Respect Your Reader

 Don't underestimate your audience or over-explain details due to fear of misunderstanding.
-This approach cause flat stories that tell too much and show too little, which will hurt your chances in a writing competition.
-Trust your readers to make their own connections and draw their conclusions.
+This approach causes flat stories that tell too much and show too little, which will hurt your chances.
+Trust your reader to make their own connections and draw their conclusions.
 It'll do well to help you develop an engaging story and stay within the word limit.

 Add a Twist